Yanelisa1/My-Portfolio/README.md

 Working with Audio: Insert audio files with the <audio> tag.
 Specify audio sources (src attribute) and optional attributes like controls for playback control.
 Working with Video: Embed videos using the <video> tag.
 Provide video sources (src attribute) and optional attributes like controls for playback control.
 Working with Captions and Subtitles: Include captions for accessibility using <track> element.
 Provide alternative text or transcripts for audio content.
 Embedding Media via Iframes: Embed external content using <iframe> tag.Specify the source URL with the src attribute.

+WEEK2
+UNIT7: HTML CONTENT IDENTIFICATION

+Involves uniquely identifying elements in HTML,done using id attribute for individual identification and class attribute for grouping.
+HTML supports multiple languages through the lang attribute,helps in indicating the language used in the content for accessibility and search engine optimization.
+Generic elements like <div> and <span> are used for structuring content.
+They have no inherent meaning and are styled or scripted as needed.
+<div>: Used for creating divisions or sections in a document.
+<span>: Used for applying styles to inline elements or grouping inline elements for scripting purposes.

+WEEK2
+UNIT8: HTML INTERGRATION